 The key to successful automation of accounts receivable and collections is to work with an experienced software partner.

-Anytime Collect is a market leader in cloud-based credit and collection platforms.
-Anytime Collect can help you automate your accounts receivable and gain more insight.
+Lockstep Collect is a market leader in cloud-based credit and collection platforms.
+Lockstep Collect can help you automate your accounts receivable and gain more insight.

-If you would like learn more about how you can benefit from automation of accounts receivable and collections, please contact Anytime Collect at www.anytimecollect.com.
+If you would like learn more about how you can benefit from automation of accounts receivable and collections, please contact Lockstep Collect at www.anytimecollect.com.